junxit/us-congress-bills-115/metadata.md

 - 2018-03-15 — Introduced in House
 - 2018-03-15 — Introduced in House
 - 2018-03-15 — Referred to the House Committee on Transportation and Infrastructure.
+- 2018-03-16 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2018-04-12 — Committee Consideration and Mark-up Session Held.
+- 2018-04-12 — Ordered to be Reported by Voice Vote.
+- 2018-04-12 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2018-06-12 — Placed on the Union Calendar, Calendar No. 583.
+- 2018-06-12 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-749.
+- 2018-06-12 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-749.